By Lee Smith

 A typical log message ranges from 200 to 2,000 bytes or more in size and can contain various types of data.
 Even if a log message cuts the middle ground and is, say, 500 bytes, the amount of space occupied on the disk can change depending on various factors.

 To start making rough estimates of your server requirements you will need to carry out some testing using representative data.
+To get started with setting up Elasticsearch in order to start estimating your requirements you will want to follow this ELK Stack tutorial next.

 The data volume in Elasticsearch is prone to expansion during the indexing process so you may need to tinker with the configuration of certain text fields as to whether they are analysed or not.
 Compression is also an option, although you may have to wait until version 2.0 of the Elasticsearch tool for a fully configurable compression offering.